 Portal has information about upcoming FSMA trainings (Preventive Controls for Human and Animal Food, Produce Safety Rule, etc.) as well as contact information for all 5 of the FSMA ASAs.
 This site also links directly to the NC Fresh Produce Safety site.

-- Food Safety for Industry/Processors – The N.C.
-Fresh Produce Safety Portal provides information for processors in the sections pertaining to industry.
+- Food Safety for Industry/Processors: The NC Fresh Produce Safety Portal provides information for processors in the sections pertaining to the industry.

-- “The Acidified Manufacturing School provides instruction in food handling techniques; food protection principles; personal hygiene; plant sanitation; pH controls; critical factors in acidification, and more.
-This school is intended for and directed at the level of operating supervisors of acidified foods processing and packaging systems in acidified food establishments.”
+- Acidified Food Manufacturing School: This school provides instruction in food handling techniques; food protection principles; personal hygiene; plant sanitation; pH controls; critical factors in acidification, and more.
+It is particularly intended for operators or operating supervisors involved in the production of thermally processed acidified foods.